callstack/react-native-ios-kit/docs/groupped-list.md

 **type:** `boolean`
 **default value:** `true`

 Makes section headers stick to the top of the screen until the next one pushes it off.

 ### `sections` (optional)
 **type:** `Array<string>`
 **default value:** `['A', 'B', 'C', 'D', 'E', ...]`

 Array with all sections.
-By default all letters of english aplphabet.
+By default all letters of english alphabet.

 ### `sectionPrimaryColor` (optional)
 **type:** `string`